keptn-contrib/prometheus-service/README.md

 The *prometheus-service* is a [Keptn](https://keptn.sh) integration responsible for:

-1. Configuring Prometheus for monitoring services managed by Keptn,
+1. configuring Prometheus for monitoring services managed by Keptn,
 2. receiving alerts (on port 8080) from Prometheus Alertmanager and translating the alert payload to a cloud event (remediation.triggered) that is sent to the Keptn API,
 3. retrieving Service Level Indicators (SLIs) from a Prometheus API endpoint.